 During garden leave, an employee is often prohibited from contacting employees, clients or vendors.
 They will likely also be prohibited from seeking other employment.

 The term garden leave originated in the United Kingdom and is most commonly utilized in the finance industry, but it has also been recently introduced in the United States.
-Massachusetts passed a garden leave law in 2018, making it the first state to do so.
+Massachusetts passed non-compete legislation in 2018 that requires employees who sign a non-compete be compensated through garden leave or another mutually agreed-upon benefit.

-Secondly, it can happen because the relationship between the employee and the employer ended in a less-than-cordial way.
+Secondly, garden leave can be used when the relationship between an employee and employer ends in a less-than-cordial way.
 In this case, an employer might be concerned that the employee on notice might engage in disruptive or other similarly damaging behavior while in the office.
 Hence, garden leave may be implemented.

 It’s also important to note that garden leave can be put into place both if an employee resigns or if he or she was terminated and it usually applies to high-level employees.